GoloMarcos/FKTC/README.md

 - Text
 - Class
 - Folds
-- Features
+- Features from LIWK
-- Features Normalized
+- Features Normalized from LIWK
 - Embedding from BERT
 - Embedding from DistilBERT
 - Embeddings from Multilingual DistilBERT